finleysg/bhmc2/punch-list.md

-* Upload the results docs from previous years
 * Financial documents on payment FAQ page
 * Bug: New reg and login: should not be presented with a reg button
 * Silly season events (invite only)